Quick And Dirty mREIT Discounts For 2017

 The mREITs

-I put most of the mREITs, two corporations, and one ETF into the table because I wanted to get a more complete estimation.
+I put most of the mREITs, two corporations and one ETF into the table because I wanted to get a more complete estimation.

 |

-American Capital Agency Corp
+American Capital Agency Corp.

 |